arbabiha/Mixing-analysis-2d-flows/README.md

 # Mixing-analysis-2d-flows
-tools for study of mixing in 2d flows used in "Spectral analysis of mixing in  2D high-Reynolds flows" by H. Arbabi and I. Mezic.
+Tools for study of mixing in 2d flows used in "Spectral analysis of mixing in  2D high-Reynolds flows" by H. Arbabi and I. Mezic.